 1. Prepare Your Toddler Before Your Ski Trip

 Before you head up to the mountains, do a little pre-trip prep.
 This is particularly important if your toddler or preschooler isn’t used to seeing snow.
 Watch videos of kids skiing on YouTube.
 Talk about snow and what you will be able to do, see, and feel on your vacation.
 Try on the heavy snow clothing – ski bibs, helmets, googles, and mittens – so your toddler gets used to the newness of it all.
+The more familiar they are with what they will experience, the more you reduce the chance for meltdowns.

 2. Make Time for Snow Play